Islamic Republic of Iran Armed Forces: History

-From 2003, there have been repeated US and British allegations that Iranian forces have been covertly involved in the Iraq War.
-In 2004, Iranian armed forces took Royal Navy personnel prisoner, on the Shatt al-Arab (Arvand Rud in Persian) river, between Iran and Iraq.
+Since 2003 there have been repeated US and British allegations that Iranian forces have been covertly involved in the Iraq War.
+In 2004, Iranian armed forces took Royal Navy personnel, on the Shatt al-Arab (Arvand Rud in Persian) river, between Iran and Iraq.
 They were released three days later following diplomatic discussions between the UK and Iran.

-In 2007, Iranian Revolutionary Guard forces also took prisoner Royal Navy personnel when a boarding party from HMS Cornwall was seized in the waters between Iran and Iraq, in the Persian Gulf.
+In 2007, Iranian Revolutionary Guard forces also took prisoner Royal Navy personnel prisoner when a boarding party from HMS Cornwall was seized in the waters between Iran and Iraq, in the Persian Gulf.
 They were released thirteen days later.

-According to Juan Cole, Iran has never launched an "aggressive war" in modern history, and its leadership adheres to a doctrine of "no first strike".
-The country's military budget is the lowest per capita in the Persian Gulf region besides the UAE.

 Since 1979, there have been no foreign military bases present in Iran.
 According to Article 146 of the Iranian Constitution, the establishment of any foreign military base in the country is forbidden, even for peaceful purposes.

 On 4 December 2011, an American RQ-170 Sentinel unmanned aerial vehicle (UAV) was captured by Iranian forces near the city of Kashmar in northeastern Iran.

 In 2012, it was announced that Iran's Quds Force is operating inside Syria providing the government of Bashar al-Assad with intelligence and direction against rebel opposition.

 In December 2012, Iran stated it had captured an American ScanEagle UAV that violated its airspace over the Persian Gulf.
 Iran later stated it had also captured two other ScanEagles.

 In November 2015, Iranian special forces assisted in the rescue of a Russian pilot that was shot down by Turkey, over Syria.

 In April 2016, Iran sent advisors from the 65th Airborne Special Forces Brigade to Syria in support of the government.

 In 2016, Revolutionary Guard forces captured US Navy personnel when their boats entered Iranian territorial waters off the coast of Farsi Island in the Persian Gulf.
 They were released the next day following diplomatic discussions between the US and Iran.

-In March 2021 state TV in Iran showed footage of a “missile city” armed with ballistic and cruise weapons described as "a new Revolutionary Guard base" along the Gulf coast.
+In March 2021 state TV in Iran showed footage of a "missile city" armed with ballistic and cruise weapons described as "a new Revolutionary Guard base" along the Gulf coast.

+In March 2023, Iran began the process of allowing women to enlist in the military for the first time since the White Revolution.